heanhsok/instacart-data-engineering-project/setup.md

 1. **Set up Local Environment:**

-   - Ensure Python 3.8+, Docker, and Docker Compose are installed on your system.
+   - Ensure Python 3.8+, Terraform, Docker, and Docker Compose are installed on your system.

 2. **Set up a Google Cloud Platform (GCP)**